datasektionen/bawang-content/studier/faq/body_en.md

 First and foremost the Study Counselor (<svl-data@kth.se>) or course responsible/examinator.

 ### Can I re-register myself to a course?
-Yes, if there are places left, the easiest way is to fill out thi form:
+Yes, if there are places left, the easiest way is to fill out [this form](https://www.kth.se/en/student/studier/kurs/kursregistrering/omregistrering-pa-kurs-1.1142776).
 <https://www.kth.se/en/student/studier/kurs/kursregistrering/omregistrering-pa-kurs-1.1142776>

 ## Credit requirements